vkristoll/cloud-masking-ANNs/README.md

 >8. "create_cloudmasks.py" to convert the predictions to cloudmasks.

-Detailed guidelines are included inside each script.
+*Detailed guidelines are included inside each script.*

+### Optionally:

+Run:
+- "fft.py" to to apply the Fast Fourier Transform.
+- "statistical metrics.py" to calculate several metrics.
+- "finding_coordinates.py" to find coordinates in image, map and space when given a .csv file containing an index denoting the order of a pixel.

-*If you use this code, please cite the below paper.*
+If you use this code, please cite the below paper.

 ```
 @article{doi:10.1080/01431161.2020.1714776,